What is high blood cholesterol?

 Cholesterol is a soft, fat-like substance found in the bloodstream and in all your body’s cells.
 Your body makes all the cholesterol it needs.

-The saturated fats, trans fats and cholesterol you eat may raise your blood cholesterol level.
+The saturated and trans fats you eat may raise your blood cholesterol level.
 Having too much cholesterol in your blood may lead to increased risk for heart disease and stroke.

 Low-density lipoprotein (LDL) cholesterol is often called “the bad kind.”
 When you have too much LDL cholesterol in your blood, it can join with fats and other substances to build up in the inner walls of your arteries.
 The arteries can become clogged and narrow, and blood flow is reduced.
 If this buildup of plaque ruptures, a blood clot may form at this location or a piece may break off and travel in the bloodstream.
 If a blood clot blocks the blood flow to your heart, it causes a heart attack.
 If a blood clot blocks an artery leading to or in the brain, a stroke results.